cosmos/sdk-tutorials/academy/4-my-own-chain/play-game.md

 ---
-title: Message and Handler - Add a Way to Make a Move
+title: "Message and Handler - Add a Way to Make a Move"
 order: 8
 description: Play a game
 tag: deep-dive